-Price control Upstream service Yorkshire Water methodology & assumptions Wastewater Network Plus sewage collection Foul Surface water drainage YW splits its sewage collection assets into the three upstream services being foul, surface water and combined.
+Price control Upstream service Yorkshire Water methodology & assumptions Network Plus sewage collection Foul YW splits its sewage collection assets into the three upstream services being foul, surface water and combined.
 However, from a costing perspective, sewage collection costs are held on cost centres at drainage area zone (DAZ) level for both above and below ground assets with no split between foul, surface, highways or combined.
-To do the apportionment, an analysis of sewer lengths in each of the three 'Network Plus 'Sewage Collection' categories has been undertaken from our Asset Inventory (AI) system, due to improved mapping of our below ground infrastructure the proportion of costs has drastically changed this year.
-Please refer to Table 7 for the revised splits.
-Highway drainage YW's operational (non-terminal) stations are categorised as foul, surface or combined.
+In order to do the apportionment, an analysis of sewer lengths in each of the three 'Network Plus' categories has been undertaken from our Asset Inventory (AI) system and remains consistent with prior year.
+YW's operational (non-terminal) stations are categorised as foul, surface or combined.
 No pumping stations have been identified specifically under the highways drainage category.
-Power costs are allocated direct to appropriate service (i.e. foul, surface) with the costs attributed to combine being allocated as described.
+Power costs are allocated direct to appropriate service (i.e. foul, surface) with Surface water drainage Highway drainage the costs attributed to combine being allocated as described.
 Repair and maintenance work (cyclical or reactive) on infrastructure assets are carried out by contractors on jobs raised via SAP which is coded to the drainage area zone.
 Costs are collected at drainage area zone level only.
-Wastowator Sewage treatment and disposal A significant proportion of costs are coded directly (e.g. maintenance work is coded directly to assets), with some costs such as salary costs posted at service level.
-Wastewater Network Plus sewage treatment Imported liquor treatment A small proportion of direct costs are allocated to this activity as most of the liquor is gravity returned to the front inlet of a sewage treatment works and therefore incurs very little cost.
+Network Plus sewage treatment Sewage treatment and disposal A significant proportion of costs are coded directly (e.g. maintenance work is coded directly to assets), with some costs such as salary costs posted at service level.
+Imported liquor treatment A small proportion of direct costs are allocated to this activity as most of the liquor is gravity returned to the front inlet of a sewage treatment works and therefore incurs very little cost.
 Salary costs are posted at service level based upon management assessment, and power costs are a split of whole site costs based on management assessment of power usage on liquor treatment.
-Sludge Transport It is assumed that liquid sludge movements are included under transport.
-Our tankering function has been outsourced since 2020/2021.
-All costs are directly coded to sludge transport.
-Bioresources Sludge Treatment The YW costing structure is set up in such a way that the cost centres within the SAP system reflect the definition of sludge treatment.
+Bioresources Sludge transport It is assumed that liquid sludge movements are included under transport.
+There is a separate and centralised tankering team using dedicated staff and vehicles coded directly to sludge transport.
+Sludge transport assets include vehicles used in the transport of sewage sludge from one site to another, and also equipment found at treatment facilities used in loading such vehicles, for example tanker loading pumps.
+Sludge treatment The YW costing structure is set up in such a way that the cost centres within the SAP system reflect the definition of sludge treatment.
 Salary costs are posted at service level based upon management assessment and power costs are a split of whole site costs based on management assessment of power usage.
-Sludge Disposal The YW costing structure is set up in such a way that the cost centres within the SAP system reflect the definition of sludge disposal.
+Sludge disposal The YW costing structure is set up in such a way that the cost centres within the SAP system reflect the definition of sludge disposal.
 Salary costs are posted at service level based upon management assessment.
 A focused sludge disposal team means all disposal costs are allocated to one budget, and collating these costs is much easier than other upstream services.